dorLoki/SpringBootSimpleREST/README.md

-# Alexa Skill Test Web Server
+# Spring Boot Simple REST

-This project serves as a test web server for an Alexa Skill, developed as part of a university project using Spring Boot.
+This project is a simple REST service built with Spring Boot, developed as part of a university project for an Alexa Skill.

 ## Overview